 Participant Organization Name (if entity)

-Exhibit B - Project Lifecycle
+Exhibit B

-Exhibit C

 CAB Forum Code of Conduct (the “Code")

 The CAB Forum (the “Forum") is comprised of a global group of professionals with differences in language, skills, expertise, experience, and backgrounds.
 To maintain a professional and productive environment, it is necessary for Members of the Forum to follow the letter and spirit of this Code.
 This Code applies to all official Forum activities, such as meetings, teleconferences, mailing lists, conferences, and other Forum functions.
 The Forum is committed to maintaining a professional and respectful environment.
 All Member representatives are expected to behave in a collegial and professional manner in accordance with this Code.
 Members will familiarize their representatives with this Code and require them to comply with the letter and spirit of this Code.
 I. Conduct.
 The Forum is committed to providing a friendly, safe, and welcoming environment for all, regardless of gender, gender identity and expression, sexual orientation, disability, personal appearance, body size, race, ethnicity, age, religion, nationality, or other similar characteristic.
 The Forum recognizes and appreciates that its participants have diverse languages, backgrounds, experience, and expertise, and expects that all participants will be treated with respect by all other participants. (a) In connection with official Forum activities, all Forum participants shall: